lightbend/config/HOCON.md

-If you merge system properties in to an application's configuration as overrides, then falling back to them for substitutions won't add anything - they would already be found in the configuration.
-But if you don't merge them in as overrides then you could fall back to them.
+If you merge system properties in to an application's configuration as overrides, then falling back to them for substitutions isn't important when parsing a toplevel config file
+- they would already be found in the configuration.

+However, there are some cases when system properties fallbacks are used.
+For example, when a config file is parsed as an include, its substitutions are relative to the key the file is included underneath.
+In that case, `${user.home}` might become `${something.user.home}` and would not match a system property override applied to the root of the config tree.
+However, `${user.home}` always falls back to the system property.

 ### Substitution fallback to environment variables